arother/picroft-google-aiy-voicekit-skill/README.md

 Enables Google AIY voicekit on picroft with Respeaker 2-Mics Pi HAT

 ## About
 This enables the led and button on the Respeaker 2-Mics Pi HAT.
-For now, just the button ;)
+For now, just the button und a LED that might be attached to GPIO 12 ;)

 If button is pressed he begins to listen.
 If the button is pressed for a longer time he stops whatever he is dooing.